nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Added `htmlgen.portal` for [making "SPA style" pages using HTML only](https://web.dev/hands-on-portals).

 Compatibility notes:
-- On Windows the SSL library now checks for valid certificates.
+- On Windows, the SSL library now checks for valid certificates.
   It uses the `cacert.pem` file for this purpose which was extracted from `https://curl.se/ca/cacert.pem`.
-Besides the OpenSSL DLLs (e.g. libssl-1_1-x64.dll, libcrypto-1_1-x64.dll) you now also need to ship `cacert.pem` with your `.exe` file.
+Besides the OpenSSL DLLs (e.g. `libssl-1_1-x64.dll`, `libcrypto-1_1-x64.dll`) you now also need to ship `cacert.pem` with your `.exe` file.

 ## `std/hashes`
 - `hashes.hash` can now support `object` and `ref` (can be overloaded in user code), if `-d:nimEnableHashRef` is used.
 - `hashes.hash(proc|ptr|ref|pointer)` now calls `hash(int)` and honors `-d:nimIntHash1`,
   `hashes.hash(closure)` has also been improved.